 Outward Hound’s plush Hedgehogz are a favorite amongst dogs.
 Made with minimal seams to reduce tearing, and soft faux-fur to mimic a natural feel, your pet will adore snuggling up and playing games with this cuddly companion.
 Available in a range of sizes.
-Small and medium Hedgehogz feature the classical squeaker while large and XL Hedgehogz feature a grunting squeaker and rattling noisemaker…
+Small Hedgehogz feature the classic squeaker while medium, large, and XL Hedgehogz feature both squeaking and grunting noisemakers.
+If your dog likes to…

 “How cute are the squeaker balls?
 You can’t go wrong with that.”

 Outward Hound Squeaker Ballz are a new twist on the classic tennis ball!
 These brightly colored, multi-sized balls are made with premium rubber so that the bounce doesn’t end before the games are done.
 Your pup will love fetching this squeaky tennis ball whether playing indoors or enjoying the great outdoors.
 Squeaker Ballz come in multi-packs of 2,4,6,& 8 making them a great addition to families with one…

 The Petstages Mini Bone Tug Puppy chew toy is a floppy and fun take on a traditional chew toy.
 This multicolored chew toy is made of three interlocking rubber bones that feature a ridge texture that massages your puppy’s gums as they chew.
 The pliable rubber material makes this chew toy great for games of tug-of-war as well toss and fetch.
 Cleans easily with warm soap and water.IMPROVES DENTAL HEALTH:The…